3dem/relion-documents/source/Onthefly.rst

 :Do Autopick & Class2D?: v

-     (If selected, a second *Schedule* called ``Schedules/proc`` will be lanuched that will automatically pick particles, as specified on the `Particle details` and `Picking details` sections, and then perform :jobtype:`2D classification` and automated class selection through the :jobtype:`Subset selection` job.
+     (If selected, a second *Schedule* called ``Schedules/proc`` will be lanuched that will automatically pick particles, as specified on the `Particle settings` and `Processing settings` sections, and then perform :jobtype:`2D classification` and automated class selection through the :jobtype:`Subset selection` job.
      This is repeated on a loop, while the number of particles extracted is still increasing.)

 :Do Refine3D?: v